Insecurities in Language Policy and Planning - (Global Forum on Southern Epistemologies) (Hardcover)

 Ashraf Abdelhay works for the Doha Institute for Graduate Studies, Qatar, as an Associate Professor in the program of Linguistics and Arabic Lexicography.

-Alissa J. Hartig is Assistant Professor of Applied Linguistics at Portland State University, USA.
-Her research interests include English for Specific Purposes and second language writing.
+Alissa J. Hartig is Associate Professor of Applied Linguistics, Portland State University, USA.